yohannnyc/deepart/README.md

 Gatys et al., in their 2015 ![paper](https://arxiv.org/pdf/1508.06576v2.pdf) allow us to do a bit of time travelling and invite our favorite artists to paint a scenery we love or portraits of family members.
 They showed that we could use Convolution Neural Networks to mix the content of an image with the style of another.

 Here is a TensorFlow implementation of the article.
-We used the style of famous masterpieces from Van Gogh, Cezanne, Matisse and Monet and mixed it on a photo of a Central Park taken from the 36th floor of the Sollow building in Manhattan (9 W 57th Street).
+We used the style of famous masterpieces from Van Gogh, Cezanne, Matisse and Monet and mixed it on a photo of a Central Park taken from the 36th floor of the Sollow building in Manhattan (9 West 57th Street).

 # Requirements:
 - Python 3.5